-Once you know how far tree branches should be from your roof, the trick is to keep the branches far enough away through careful trimming and pruning.
+Once you know how far tree branches should be from your roof, the trick is to keep the branches far enough away through careful tree limb trimming and pruning.
 Because this is such a dangerous landscaping task, especially when it is done so close to your property, it is essential that you leave the job to the professionals.
-If you need tree trimming in Austin, TX, the experts at SID Mourning Tree Services are here for you.
+If you need tree branch trimming in Austin, TX, the experts at SID Mourning Tree Services are here for you.

 While the professionals take care of the branches, there are things you can do to keep your roof safe.
 For instance, you can learn how to cut tree branches over the roof or clean up fallen branches after windy days to keep branches from scraping against your roof.
 Also, make sure the gutters are clean; this keeps excess water from overflowing onto the rooftop, further damaging it.